dlang/DIPs/editions.md

-This would be the easiest change that could be made in D editions, since it would forbid D code written in the future from using features considered to be deprecated and, besides keeping the frontend code for those features, has zero impact.
+This would be the easiest change that could be made in D editions, since it would forbid D code written in the future from using features considered to be deprecated.
+Besides keeping the frontend code for those features, there would be no impact.

 ### Adding new features